sesam-community/rest-transform/README.rst

 * can be used as sink or transform
 * entity level customization
-* transform results are streamed back (optional to disable/enable).
+* transform results are streamed back by default and streaming can be turned off.
 * Listens on port 5001 by default

 Query Parameters